Motor starting – conservation of resources

 Star-delta start-up

-• High mains load due to current peak during switchover from Y to Δ
+• High mains load due to current peak when switching from Y to Δ

-• High mechanical stress due to torque surge during switchover from Y to Δ
+• High mechanical stress due to torque jump when switching from Y to Δ

 Soft start-up